BeatleyTQD/nutshell-a-red-red-rose-by-robert-burns/README.md

 # Nutshell, a Red Red Rose Production.

 Nutshell is a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.
-Users can add and delete tasks, news articles, and life events.
-Users are also able to search for friends, see their events and articles, and chat with them on a forum style message board.

 ## Installation

 All needed files are included in the project.
-The user will need to locally host both the source files as well as the API via json-server.
+The user will need to locally host both the source files as well as the database via json-server.

 ## Usage

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+User will be prompted to login or create a new account.
+After successful login the user will come to the main landing page where they are able to add and delete tasks, news articles, and life events.
+Users are also able to search for friends, see their friends' events and articles, and chat with them on a forum style message board.
+Database will update in real time via the user's manipulation.

 ## Authors
 Tyler Hilliard, Anthony Johnson, Brandon Wheatley